AKTI Meets with State Legislators at National Summit

 Myrtle Beach, SC (December 7, 2012) – Representatives from the American Knife & Tool Institute met with state legislative and other sportsmen’s leaders from around the country last week to discuss the issues sportsmen face due to knife restrictions.
-Attending the 9th Annual National Assembly of Sportsmen’s Caucuses Sportsman Legislator Summit were AKTI President Bill Raczkowski, Gerber, and John Larkin, AKTI Legislative Consultant.
+Attending the 9th Annual National Assembly of Sportsmen’s Caucuses (NASC) Sportsman Legislator Summit were AKTI President Bill Raczkowski, Gerber, and John Larkin, AKTI Legislative Consultant.

 The Summit is the largest gathering of state sportsmen and women legislators in the United States and provides a unique opportunity to present concerns to legislators who value a pro-sportsmen agenda.
 Panel discussions and presentations covered several topics including federal and state policy issues dealing with recreational fishing and current challenges facing recreational shooting.
 Held this year in Myrtle Beach, South Carolina, participants were able to take some time off for shooting, fishing and other activities that they all care passionately about.